scando1993/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 ## Integrations & Converters

-ThingsBoard Platform integrations feature was designed for two primary use cases/deployment options:
+Pacificsoft Platform integrations feature was designed for two primary use cases/deployment options:

-- Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats (JSON, Binary, Text) directly to ThingsBoard platform.
+- Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats (JSON, Binary, Text) directly to Pacificsoft platform.
 - Stream data from devices connected to existing IoT Platforms to enable real-time interactive dashboards and efficient data processing.